Axiomata

 The Shadow

-Another stood at the edge of his son's wedding, watching his boy – his boy, somehow a man now – pull his bride close for their first dance.
-His wife touched his arm.
+He stood at the edge of his son's wedding, watching his boy – his boy, somehow a man – pull his bride into their first dance.
+His wife touched his arm, her fingers warm.
 Dance with me.
-He calculated.
 The song would end in two minutes.
 Later, he said.
-There would be other chances.
-She wanted Prague – their twentieth anniversary, then twenty-fifth, then thirtieth.
-The brochure yellowed until the pages stuck.
-She stopped mentioning it.
+There would be other songs.
+She wanted Prague.
+The brochure sat on the counter for months until the pages yellowed and stuck.
+One morning it was gone.
+She never mentioned it again.
 She never left him.
-She simply became impossible to reach, and eventually he couldn't remember which of them had moved.
-The last thing he feels is her hand on his arm, thirty years gone, asking him to dance. ⧫ He watched his daughter blow out five candles.
+Became impossible to reach.
+Eventually he couldn't remember which of them had moved.
+She sits at the exact distance he spent a lifetime teaching her.
+He wants to say something.
+Wants to ask her to dance.
+The song ended thirty years ago. ❖ He watched his daughter blow out five candles.
 Before he could fix the image – cheeks puffed, light dancing in her eyes – the moment had already become memory.
 He reached for it.
 Gone.
-He stopped facing forward.
-Only the lower bulb offered stillness: settled sand, grains that had fallen and would stay where they lay.
-He learnt to live there, rearranging what had dropped and replaying each cascade.
+He learned to live in what had already happened – rearranging what had dropped, replaying each cascade.
 His daughter is forty now.
 She sits beside his bed, holding his hand.
-Grey at her temples, her mother's voice when she speaks.
-Her lips move.
-He cannot hear her.
+Grey at her temples, her mother's voice.
+Her hand is warm but he can't feel it.
 Only old sand, shifting.
 His fingers loosen in hers.
-The last thing he sees is a birthday cake, five candles, a small face about to blow.
+The last thing he sees is a birthday cake, five candles, a small face frozen in the moment before the wish.

 Epistrophe

 The hourglass empties.
-The last grain falls – the same quiet drop, the same gravity that moved every grain before it.
+The last grain falls – the same quiet drop, the same gravity.
 The sand settles.
-You see it now – from within the shape you made.
-Each grain in its place: the ones you caught, the ones you wasted, the ones that fell while you were still counting.
-This is what you were.
-This is what remains.
+You see the shape you made without meaning to.
+Each grain where it fell, the ones you noticed, the ones you wasted, the ones that felt like years.
 Light shifts beyond the glass.
-A hand reaches.
-The hourglass turns.
-The sand begins again, having already forgotten.
-Somewhere, stone meant to crush becomes shelter.
-Somewhere, a crack in the masonry reveals a single star.
+A hand reaches and the hourglass turns.
+The sand begins again.
+Somewhere, stone becomes shelter.
+Somewhere, a crack reveals a star.
 Somewhere, the first grain falls—